 All-Star outfielder Claudell Washington dies at age 65

-All-Star outfielder Claudell Washington dies at age 65FILE - In this Monday, June 30, 1986, file photo, New York Yankees' Rickey Henderson, right, welcomes Claudell Washington, who was obtained from the Atlanta Braves with Paul Zuvella for Ken Griffey, in New York.
-Washington, a two-time All-Star outfielder who played 17 seasons in the majors after being called up as a teenager in Oakland, Calif., died Wednesday, June 10, 2020.
+Obit Washington BaseballFILE - This 1975 file photo shows Oakland A's outfielder Claudell Washington.
+Washington, a two-time All-Star outfielder who played 17 seasons in the majors after being called up as a teenager in Oakland, died Wednesday, June 10, 2020.
 He was 65.
-(AP Photo/Susan Ragan, File)
+(AP Photo/Robert H. Houston, File)

 Claudell Washington, a two-time All-Star outfielder who played 17 seasons in the majors after being called up as a teenager by the Oakland Athletics, has died.
 He was 65.